 Sound files for individual pieces can be found on their dedicated pages: click on the WORKS link above.
+You’ll find my work on Spotify, iTunes et al.

-Download a copy of Ian McMillan’s fine poem, set to music by F L Dunkin Wedd, and beautifully performed here by Lawrence Wallington (bass-baritone) and Christopher Gould (piano).
+Ian McMillan’s fine poem, set to music by F L Dunkin Wedd, and beautifully performed here by Lawrence Wallington (bass-baritone) and Christopher Gould (piano).

 “Another fine collection of works by this composer highlighting the often masterly ability that he has in setting texts” – The Classical Reviewer